alfiomartini/finance/README.md

 # Abstract

 This is a web application with which one can manage portfolios of stocks.
-It allows for 'buying' and 'selling' of stocks, and also checking real stock's prices and portfolios's values using an external api provided by IEX cloud.
-It can also display a table summarizing all user transactions, listing every buy and every sell.
-It is my implementation to one of the Harvard's CS50 Web Track.
-The frontend is implemented with _HTML/CSS/Bootstrap_, _javascrit_ and _jQuery_, while the backend (server) is coded with _Python_, _Flask_ and the _Sqlite_ database.
+It is implemented with _HTML/CSS/Bootstrap_, _JavaScript_, _Python_, _Flask_ and the _SQLite_ database.
+It allows for 'buying' and 'selling' of stocks, and also checking real stock's prices and portfolios's values using the free api provided by IEX cloud.
+It can also display all user transactions,  as well as generating charts showing stock prices fluctuations for different periods of time.
+It is an extended version of my original implementation  to a Harvard's CS50's Web Track project.